From BeyondPlanck to Cosmoglobe: Open Science, Reproducibility, and Data Longevity: , , and data longevity

 Whenever the signal-to-noise ratio of a given dataset increases, new systematic effects become important and must be modeled.
 This general observation also holds true for the CMB community, which currently targets signals at the nanokelvin level; even minuscule effects need to be accounted for at such low signal levels.
 This directly increases the importance of external data, as no planned experiment is able to measure all relevant effects internally at the required precision.
 More typically, each experiment focuses on one piece of the entire puzzle that it does particularly well for technological reasons and relies on other experiments to provide information regarding other free model parameters.

 At the most basic level, the reason for this optimization is just a matter of cost and complexity.
 In particular, modern CMB experiments cost so much that it is unacceptable for funding agencies and taxpayers to repeatedly and needlessly measure the same quantities.
-To illustrate these costs, Table~\ref{tab:resources} provides an overview of well-known CMB experiments in terms of their financial and human resources.
-The columns show funding agency cost,\footnote{Most of the cost estimates are typically lower limits, as they are collected from public databases, and some contributions may be missing.} mission lifetime (in years from proposal to completion), number of authors of first main paper (as a proxy for scientist effort), and reference used for a cost estimate.
-Here we see that ground-based or sub-orbital experiments typically cost at least about \$10\,M and involve 20--50 people, while current and next-generation satellite experiments usually cost hundreds of millions of dollars and involve hundreds of people.
+For example, the ground-based or sub-orbital experiments typically cost at least about \$10\,M and involve 20--50 people, while current and next-generation satellite experiments usually cost hundreds of millions of dollars and involve hundreds of people.

-To achieve new transformative results in the future within realistic budget limits, these existing billion-euro investments must be optimally leveraged and re-used for all future experiments.
+To achieve new transformative results in the future within realistic budget limits, these existing million-euro investments must be optimally leveraged and re-used for all future experiments.
 For this to be possible, however, it is also vital that the systematic error budgets of the old datasets are consistent with the requirement of the new experiments.
 Unfortunately, this has traditionally been a prohibitive challenge for one simple reason: Until now, most CMB experiments have primarily published frequency maps or angular power spectra---that are static by nature---as their main products.
 Once the time-ordered data have been co-added into pixelized maps, it is no longer possible to account for a wide range of low-level systematic uncertainties, but only a very limited number of high-level uncertainties, such as white noise, correlated noise on large angular scales \citep{bennett2012,bp10}, a single absolute calibration factor \citep{planck2014-a10,bp07}, or symmetrized beam uncertainties \citep{planck2016-l05}.
 This significantly limits the use of legacy data for future analyses.

 There are two noteworthy exceptions to this rule, though, namely \Planck\ and \WMAP.
 Both published their full uncalibrated time-ordered data as part of their legacy releases.
 Hence, the corresponding co-added frequency maps may, at least in principle, be continuously improved as new information and complementary datasets become available.
 However, it is also important to note that neither \Planck\ nor \WMAP\ released \emph{the data analysis pipelines} that were used to reduce the data.